jman4747/ORG-DCS/draft/ORG-1_Document_Control_System/ORG-1_Document_Control_System.typ

 === Edit & Pull Request process <pr>
 Authors shall use GitHub Pull Requests (PR) to submit documents and updates to each DCSR:
 + Fork the GitHub repository
-	+ Clone the fork to your computer locally
+	+ Clone the fork to your local computer
 + Make edits
 	+ change and add content
 	+ check structure against this standard and ORG-0.